epikrobotiksoftware/amr_mini_description/README.md

                 cd src/amr_mini_description/
                 python3 requirements.py

 - Open the model.sdf file in the amr_mini folder under the models folder and edit frond lidar and back lidar joint.
-You need to change type.
+You need to change "type".

   Like this: